-This is a working 1930’s era saw mill with a display of antique chain saws.
-The mill is demonstrated during the Central Washington Antique Farm Equipment Club Show each August at the Pioneer Power Show held at the Central Washington Agricultural Museum Show grounds.
+This is a working 1930?s era sawmill with a display of antique chain saws.
+The mill is demonstrated during special events.

 The farmstead includes a kiddie train, train depot, windmill, corn crib and many turn of the century artifacts pertaining to farm life.
-The kiddie train is a very popular exhibit and is enjoyed by countless children at all times.
+The kiddie train is a very popular exhibit and is enjoyed by children during special events.
 Our museum conductor and the assistant also enjoy running the train and seeing the happy children!
 On school field trips, the students get to shell ears of corn!

 The Horse~n~Harness Group is dedicated to the preservation of the legacy of horse power and the harnessed power of the horse in the days before modern era steam fired, and gas ignited engines.
 To that end the group endeavors to: Train ourselves and our horses to pull/drive in harness and to restore and maintain horse related equipment to serviceable condition to be used in demonstration to educate the public of the bygone era of horsepower.
 Visit their website.

 There are many other wonderful exhibits on the Museum grounds.
 Come and visit, bring your camera and enjoy a wonderful time with family while learning about our agricultural history and heritage.